 25 Dec Critique Partners

 Writing is an incredible privilege and can be truly satisfying, but it can also be a lonely job.
 We sit in our chairs and daydream, we scribble, we hunt and peck, and then we pound it out.
-At the end (or usually well before it!) most of us wonder if what we’ve written is effective, interesting, or worthwhile.
+At the end (or usually well before it!), most of us wonder if what we’ve written is effective, interesting, or worthwhile.

 That’s why it’s essential to find a writing friend or two and perhaps a focus group of readers.
 Critique partners provide readers (and hopefully, writers) to bounce one’s work off of, to get honest feedback from, and to find both inspiration and direction, as needed.
 I usually have several critiquers at once, a couple of writers, editors, and readers that I trust to read carefully and then express their real thoughts and feelings about my work.
 While most of us secretly want everyone who reads our work to love it and find absolutely nothing wrong, in the end, what most of us really want is a solid (I almost typed “sold”; that would be true, too!) book.
-In order to get that, we need loving, corrective criticism.
+To get that, we need loving, corrective criticism.

 Because you are entrusting yourself and your work to these partners, you’ll want to be selective when choosing.
 Do they have your best interests at heart – or will they be threatened by your success?
 Do they have the reading and writing ability to give you guided feedback?
 Are they committed to timely response?
 Is the relationship mutually beneficial?